wuweh/mobile-pilot/padroid/README.md

 **Setup**

  * Build the iOS platform target project with Unity3D
- * Build and distribute iOS App with XCode to your iOS device
+ * Build and distribute iOS App with Xcode to your iOS device
  * Compile and burn the scratch in the Arduino_Sample/pilot folder to your Arduino board

 **AT command list**